gcanti/flow-io/README.md

 // @flow

 import * as either from 'flow-static-land/lib/Either'
-import * as t from 'flow-runtime/index'
+import * as t from 'flow-runtime'

 const Person = t.type({
   name: t.string,